shivam2407/SecureChat/ReadMe.md

 You can see our protocol Blueprint in **Blueprint.ppt**

-Side Note: For LIST enter 1 and or LOGOUT enter 2 and than press enter.
+Side Note: For LIST enter 1 and for LOGOUT enter 2 and than press enter.
 Implementation of Send command is incomplete and work in Progress.